News

 > About

 Hi!
 I'm a Computer Science undergraduate at HKUST.
 I am passionate about learning new things through hands-on experience.
-I have explored various fields, including artificial intellegence, web development, software engineering and theoretical computer science.
+I have broad interest in various fields, including artificial intellegence, web development, software engineering and theoretical computer science.
+I love to solve complicated problems in simple and elegant ways.

 I enjoy coding and strive to write concise, efficient, and high-quality code.
 I value well-structured and organized projects, and I am interested in software lifecycle, reliability and verification recently.
 Besides, I love leveraging technology to solve real-world problems.